Table of Contents

 8. Half Girlfriend

 Half Girlfriend is a young adult romance about a village boy named Madhav who falls in love with an influential Delhi girl, Riya.
 Riya rejects the proposal made by Madhav and offers to stay friends with him instead.
 Soon enough, their relationship takes a confusing turn.
 Will they be able to decide where exactly they stand with each other?
-The novel was also adapted into a famous Bollywood movie in 2017.
+The novel was also adapted into a Hindi movie in 2017.

 Year Of Publication: 2014